Sergey90K/WebdriverTest/README.md

 # WebdriverIO

- Simpl progect on JS using webdriverio
+ Simple project in JS using webdriver